-The April tax filing deadline is coming up fast and if you think you’ll need more time to get your taxes done, filing a tax extension is a must.
+The deadline to file your 2018 taxes is April 15, 2019.
+If you think you’ll need more time to get your taxes done, filing a tax extension is a must.
 When you file a tax extension form, the IRS gives you an additional six months to get your return in.
-If you’re thinking of going this route, here are the most important things you need to know about getting a tax extension.
+Here are the most important things you need to know about getting a tax extension.

 Check out our federal income tax calculator.